jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services
         - **Kerberos Authentication Server**: hosts the functions of the KDC:
             - **ticket-granting service (TGS)**: provides proof that a subject has authenticated through a KDC and is authorized to request tickets to access other objects
+                - the ticket for the full ticket-granting service is called a ticket-granting ticket ([TGT](https://learn.microsoft.com/en-us/windows/win32/secauthn/ticket-granting-tickets)); when the client asks the KDC for a ticket to a server, it presents credentials in the form of an authenticator message and a ticket (a TGT) and the ticket-granting service opens the TGT with its master key, extracts the logon session key for this client, and uses the logon session key to encrypt the client's copy of a session key for the server
                 - a TGT is encrypted and includes a symmetric key, an expiration time, and user’s IP address
                 - subjects present the TGT when requesting tickets to access objects
-            - **authentication service (AS)**: verifies or rejects the authenticity and timeliness of tickets.
-Often referred to as the KDC
+            - **authentication service (AS)**: verifies or rejects the authenticity and timeliness of tickets; often referred to as the KDC
-        - **ticket (AKA service ticket (ST))**: an encrypted message that provides proof that a subject is authorized to access an object
+        - **Ticket (AKA service ticket (ST))**: an encrypted message that provides proof that a subject is authorized to access an object
         - **Kerberos Principal**: typically a user but can be any entity that can request a ticket
         - **Kerberos realm**: a logical area (such as a domain or network) ruled by Kerberos
     - Kerberos login process:
-        - user types a username/password into the client
+        1) user provides authentication credentials (types a username/password into the client)
+        2) client/TGS key generated
             - client encrypts the username with AES for transmission to the KDC
             - the KDC verifies the username against a db of known credentials
             - the KDC generates a symmetric key that will be used by the client and the Kerberos server
             - it encrypts this with a hash of the user’s password
-            - the KDC also generates an encrypted timestamped TGT
+        3) TGT generated - the KDC generates an encrypted timestamped TGT
+        4) client/server ticket generated
             - the KDC then transmits the encrypted symmetric key and the encrypted timestamped TGT to the client
             - the client installs the TGT for use until it expires
             - the client also decrypts the symmetric key using a hash of the user’s password
             - NOTE: the client’s password is never transmitted over the network, but it is verified
                 - the server encrypts a symmetric key using a hash of the user’s password, and it can only be decrypted with a hash of the user’s password
-                - as long as the user enters the correct password, this step works
+        5) user accesses requested service
     - When a client wants to access an object (like a hosted resource), it must request a ticket through the Kerberos server, in the following steps:
         - the client sends its TGT back to the KDC with a request for access to the resource
         - the KDC verifies that the TGT is valid, and checks its access control matrix to verify user privileges for the requested resource